Skip to content

 return true, "Usage simulation completed"

-process_queue = {
+local process_queue = task("process_queue")

-description = "Process items in queue with locking",
+:description("Process items in queue with locking")

 -- Process queue with distributed lock